Community Links

 Stanley Grange:

-Each week, a group of pupils are collected from school and taken to Stanley Grange.
-They spend the afternoon working on the school allotment plot.
+Each week, a group of pupils work with Ben from Stanley Grange.
+They either spend the afternoon working on the school allotment plot or in our Forest School area.

 Week Commencing: 03.02.25 - This week, the group made a coco brick into coir soil by adding water.
 The brick which is made out of coconut hair.